pyk595/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC16 - Show all birthdays today**

+**MSS**
+1. User requests to view all birthdays occurring today.
+2. Address Book shows all persons with birthdays today.

+    Use case ends.

+**Extensions**
+* 1a.
+No birthdays occur today.

+    * 1a1.
+Address Book shows message stating that there are 0 persons with birthdays today.

+      Use case ends.
 ### Non-Functional Requirements

 1. Should work on any **mainstream OS** as long as it has Java `11` or